frs11/donation-desk-reactjs/README.md

 ## Features

+- Fast and better browsing experience.
-- Easy to use
+- Easy to use.
 - Beautiful homepage layout.
 - Search by category.
 - User friendly UI.
-- Attractive confirmation messages.
+- Attractive messages.